kachick/wait-other-jobs/README.md

 (Since v3.4.0)

 - `dump`\
-  A file path for collected resources which keeps fields then logged.\
+  A file path for collected resources which keeps fields than logged.\
   This data is only provided for debugging purposes, so the schema is not defined.

 ## Examples